ardalis/ardalis-com-gatsby/src/pages/blog/syncing-a-fork-of-a-github-repository-with-upstream.md

 share: true
 ---

+**Update May 2021**

+GitHub made this easier.
+You can still use the approach below, but also check out [how you can Fetch Upstream directly in GitHub.com](/github-fetch-upstream/).

 I work on a few GitHub projects, like the [Microsoft Docs](https://docs.microsoft.com/en-us/), where I'm a relatively frequent contributor but I don't have commit rights.
 This means that I need to make a fork of their repository, do some work in my fork, and then send a pull request from my forked repository to the original one.
 This is actually a pretty common way of working in open source software, and doing it once is pretty straightforward.

 However, GitHub only lets you fork a repository once.
 And it doesn't offer any way to update that fork from the web interface.
 So, once you've got a fork, you have a snapshot-in-time of the original repository, but if a few months later you want to make more additions, you'd better update your fork to the latest version of its _upstream repository_ before you start working on your additions.